toddcf/skywatcher/README.md

 ## Future Iterations:
 - Format navbar first.
 (It affects how the rest displays.)
-  - Font color and style.
-  - Inline block display.
-  - Fix toggle dropdown.
+  - Vertically center the word "Skywatcher."
 - Format H1.
 - Format temp, pressure, etc. typing.
+  - Fix the weird glitch on the left side.
 - Format descriptions.
 - Buttons:
   - Style hover effects, colors, size & shape, etc. Create a more appealing call to action.